-Risk Owner Cabinet Lead Rating & Direction Comments Chief Operating Officer Portfolio Holder, Finance and Assets 6 Medium ↔ In line with CIPFA Code of Practice guidance, the Council's leadership team acknowledge the threats of fraud and corruption and the harm they can cause to the organisation, its aims and objectives and to its service users.
+Ref & Type Risk Description (Including cause, threat and impact upon outcomes) Risk Owner Cabinet Lead Rating & Direction Comments CR6 Threat Countering Fraud and Corruption (Cause) Risk that the Council fails to have proper, adequate, effective and efficient management arrangements, policies and procedures in place to mitigate the risk of fraud and corruption, particularly in a time of financial austerity, (Threat) such that public money is misappropriated.
+(Impact) This would result in a loss of funds to the Council, have a detrimental effect on services users, a negative impact on the Council's ability to achieve all of its priorities, value for money, and may have a negative impact on the Council's reputation.
+Interim Director of Finance and Procurement Portfolio Holder, Finance and Communities 6 Medium ↔ In line with CIPFA Code of Practice guidance, the Council's leadership team acknowledge the threats of fraud and corruption and the harm they can cause to the organisation, its aims and objectives and to its service users.
 Although the Council has a robust anti-fraud and corruption framework, as the Council commissions and lengthens its supply chain with uncertainty of the level of controls and assurance arrangements within the chain, the likelihood of this risk is increased.
 Alongside this, change of key personnel due to the organisational restructuring may also increase the risk of unexplained or suspicious expenditure.
 The impact of this risk should it occur is a 3 'significant' as the amount of funds at risk could be significant and jeopardise financial resources to achieve the outcomes.
 As the Council's maturity levels increase in this area the risk should reduce, at present, the overall net risk rating is 6 medium risk and is on the 'watch' list.
-Owner Chief Operating Owner Chief Portfolio Holder, Operating Finance and Assets Owner Direction Chief Portfolio Holder, 6 Medium Operating Finance and Assets